-Pursuant to Labor Code section 1160.3, Respondent, Premiere Raspberries, LLC, dba Dutra Farms, its officers, agents, labor contractors, successors and assigns shall:
+Pursuant to Labor Code section 1160.3, Respondent, T. T. Miyasaka,

+Inc., its officers, agents, labor contractors, successors and assigns shall:

-- 1. Cease and desist from: - (a) Maintaining or attempting to enforce an arbitration policy or an arbitration agreement that does not explicitly state that nothing in the policy is to be construed to prohibit or prevent any agricultural employee from filing an unfair labor practice charge with the Agricultural Labor Relations Board (ALRB) or otherwise having access to the services of the ALRB. - (b) In any like or related manner interfering with, restraining or coercing any agricultural employee in the exercise of the rights guaranteed by section 1152 of the Agricultural Labor Relations Act (Act). - 2.
-Take the following affirmative actions necessary to effectuate the policies of the Act: - (a) Immediately amend its arbitration policy and arbitration agreement form to explicitly provide that nothing in the arbitration policy or any arbitration agreement signed by an agricultural employee shall be construed as to prohibit or limit in any way access to the Agricultural Labor Relations Board (ALRB) for the purpose of filing an unfair labor practice charge or utilizing any other service provided by the ALRB. - (b) Promptly notify by mail all current and former agricultural employees who have signed an arbitration agreement of this amendment to the arbitration policy and provide each of them a copy of the amendment made to the arbitration agreement previously signed by them. - (c) Upon request of the Regional Director, sign the Notice to Agricultural Employees attached hereto and, after its translation by a Board agent into all appropriate languages, reproduce sufficient copies in each language for the purposes set forth hereinafter. - (d) Post copies of the attached Notice, in all appropriate languages, in conspicuous places on its property, for 60 days, the period(s) and place(s) to be determined by the Regional Director, and exercise due care to replace any Notice which has been altered, defaced, covered or removed.
+1. Cease and desist from:

+(a) Maintaining or attempting to enforce an arbitration policy or an arbitration agreement that does not explicitly state that nothing in the policy is to be construed to prohibit or prevent any agriculture employee from filing an unfair labor practice charge with the Agricultural Labor Relations Board (ALRB) or otherwise having access to the services of the ALRB.

+(b) In any like or related manner interfering with, restraining or coercing any agricultural employee in the exercise of the rights guaranteed by section 1152 of the Agricultural Labor Relations Act (Act).

+2. Take the following affirmative actions necessary to effectuate the policies of the Act:

+(a) Immediately amend its arbitration policy and arbitration agreement form to explicitly provide that nothing in the arbitration policy or any arbitration agreement signed by an agricultural employee shall be construed as to prohibit or limit in any way access to the Agricultural Labor Relations Board (ALRB) for the purpose of filing an unfair labor practice charge or utilizing any other service provided by the ALRB.

+(b) Promptly notify by mail all current and former agricultural employees who have signed an arbitration agreement of this amendment to the arbitration policy and provide each of them a copy of the amendment made to the arbitration agreement previously signed by them.

+19 I find the requirement to notify former employees of this amendment is warranted by reason of the fact that the arbitration agreement purports to cover disputes that arise after the employee's period of employment.

+(c) Upon request of the Regional Director, sign the Notice to Agricultural Employees attached hereto and, after its translation by a Board agent into all appropriate languages, reproduce sufficient copies in each language for the purposes set forth hereinafter.

+(d) Post copies of the attached Notice, in all appropriate languages, in conspicuous places on its property, for 60 days, the period(s) and place(s) to be determined by the Regional Director, and exercise due care to replace any Notice which has been altered, defaced, covered or removed.